As my teacher says, 'Where there is life, there is yoga.' Ever since I discovered the teachings of yoga, I have been completely fascinated by it.

-With a Lebanese father and Korean mother I feel blessed to have been exposed to various cultures and beliefs, I learnt to keep an open mind and to cultivate kindness, patience, compassion.
-Having lived in various countries I have noticed that regardless of our nationalities, religion or belief, we all have something in common, and that is to have faith.
-To have faith in ourselves, to make the effort required and to surrender to the outcome.
-To have faith that this universe will catch us if we fall.
-And Ashtanga Yoga is not different, it is not only about making beautiful shapes with the body, but it is a tool for us to come back to our centre.
-Most of the teachings of yoga are not new to us, they are merely a reminder of what we already know but have somehow managed to forget.
+I feel blessed to have been exposed to various cultures and beliefs, being born to a Lebanese father and Korean mother in Iran.
+This upbringing taught me to keep an open mind, a gentle heart, and to cultivate kindness, patience, and compassion.
+Living in different countries revealed a common thread among us, regardless of nationality, religion, or belief – the importance of faith.
+Faith in ourselves, the effort required, and surrendering to the outcome.
+Faith that the universe will catch us if we fall.
+Ashtanga Yoga, too, is not just about shaping the body; it is a tool for us to return to our center.
+In fact, most of the teachings of yoga are not new; they are reminders of what we already know but have somehow managed to forget.

-I am very humbled and grateful to be the first Lebanese practitioner to have received the blessings from my dear teacher R. Sharath Jois to teach Ashtanga Yoga.
+I am humbled and grateful to be the first Lebanese practitioner to have received blessings from my dear teacher R. Sharath Jois to teach Ashtanga Yoga.

-Ashtanga Yoga has been a part of my life since I can remember, and my practice has helped me grow stronger and at the same time maintain a forgiving attitude towards myself and others.
-Yoga inspires me to live each moment more mindfully to the fullest.
+Yoga has been a part of my life for as long as I can remember, and my practice has helped me grow stronger while maintaining a forgiving attitude.
+It inspires me to live each moment mindfully and to the fullest.

-It is an honour to be able to share my love and passion for yoga.
+It is an honor to share my love and passion for yoga.
 I am forever grateful to my Guru.

 For the list of authorized teachers please check this link: